 The victim always says, “The one who’s sobbing uncontrollably.”

-Healthy people are more comfortable helping someone who can and wants to help themselves.
+Healthy people are more comfortable helping someone who can and want to help themselves.

 The saver, sitting in my office, may look at me, somewhat astonished, and experience the beginning of the realization of the pattern.
 “I’d feel guilty if I didn’t help.
-But I always feel guilty that I’m not doing enough.
-I’m tired of feeling guilty.”
-A victim may begin to realize the impact of their expectations and neediness, and ask, “So how do I learn how to soothe myself?”
+But I always feel guilty that I’m not doing enough” A victim may begin to realize the impact of their expectations and neediness, and ask, “So how do I learn how to soothe myself?”

 And change has begun.
 That’s the gift of insight.
 It helps you see a connection, a road that you’ve never been down.
 You can choose to change the road you’re on.